 are a set of 17 Global Goals set by the United Nations (UN) that aim to tackle a range of issues, from combating climate change to ending poverty and hunger.
 Not only do the SDGs aim to create a world that is more sustainable, they also offer real business opportunities.

-that the total financing needed to achieve the SDGs is nearly $4 trillion annually.
-Current levels of development financing is not sufficient, with an estimated $2.5 trillion funding gap per annum to realize the SDGs.
+To achieve the SDGs, a significant scale-up of investment is required today.
+Current levels of development financing are not sufficient, with an estimated $4.2 trillion funding gap per annum to realize the SDGs in developing countries alone.

 Blended finance transactions should have three signature characteristics:

 - The transaction contributes towards achieving the SDGs.
 However, not every participant needs to have that development objective.
 Private investors in a blended finance structure may simply be seeking a market-rate financial return.